LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 ## Road Mapper Sampling

+**Important: It is highly recommended to run the playback module with reduced velocity!**

 To sample the remission map images and road map images to train the neural network please do the following:

 First step: